 Now is a Great Time to Focus on Church Planned Giving Programs

 As we like to say, the best time to start a planned giving program was 25 years ago.
-The second best time is now.
-And as I mentioned earlier, churches literally have a captive audience.
+The second-best time is now.
+And as I mentioned earlier, churches literally have a captive audience (read Harvard Would Love What Your Church Has).
 It’s also the perfect target audience: Although anyone can make a planned gift, many congregations are made up of older parishioners.
 With age comes wisdom—and a lot more thought about the kind of legacy you want to leave behind.

 But what if the board isn’t on board?
 We often hear stories about folks who think focusing on annual giving is too important to divert resources to anything else.